 Biological Rat Control

 For some pests like mosquitos we have developed ways to control them with natural, biological pesticides.
 For instance, the miraculous bacterium BT (bacillus thurengensis) is famous for safe organic mosquito & garden insect control.
-Unfortunately, there are no known biological pesticides for rat control.
+Unfortunately, there are no known-effective biological pesticides for rat control.

 What Animals Eat Rats?